gorhill/yamd5.js/README.md

 than needed.

-So from this point I set out to write my own version, YaMd5 (sorry, I am not good with naming projects), of course heavily relying on the original code from Joseph Myers [2], and bits from SparkMD5 -- I started to work from SparkMD5 implementation, so there might be bits of code original to SparkMD5 code left in a few places (like say, md5.end()).
+So from this point I set out to write my own version, YaMd5 (sorry, I am not good with naming projects), of course heavily relying on the [original code from Joseph Myers](http://www.myersdaily.org/joseph/javascript/md5-text.html), (with modifications to incrementally improve performance as per profiling), and bits from [SparkMD5](https://github.com/satazor/SparkMD5) -- I started to work from SparkMD5 implementation, so there might be bits of code original to SparkMD5 code I kept in a few places (like say, code in md5.end()).

 ### Benefits of YaMd5